 Double-click the preference, or right-click and selected “Toggle”, to set it to False.

 Lets us know if this works for you.

 UPDATE: You can also use pcxFirefox browser.
-This open source fork removes the plugin restriction in x64 edition and restore distribution/bundles support.
+This open-source fork removes the plugin restriction in the x64 edition and restores distribution/bundles support.
 Thanks David Ramo.